honest comparison

 Total cost of ownership

-Momence publishes pricing starting around $79 to $99 a month at the bottom tier, but pick-a-spot, branded booking, and the customer-data export are gated behind the next tier up at around $199 a month.
-Feature parity with Junocal Starter (which includes all of those at $39) requires Momence's middle tier.
-On top of the subscription, Momence applies a documented 3.9% + $0.30 processing markup on online card transactions, which is approximately one percentage point above Stripe's base rate.
-Worked scenario: a 3-instructor reformer studio doing $200,000 a year in online bookings would pay roughly $1,200 a year (Studio tier at $99/mo) on Junocal versus roughly $2,400 (Momence middle tier) + $2,000 (processing markup at one point above Stripe base) = $4,400 a year on Momence.
-The subscription gap is modest; the processing markup is the structural cost differential, and it compounds with billings volume.
-For a studio doing $500,000 a year, the processing markup alone is $5,000 a year.
-Worth noting: Momence's pricing pages have been moving since the Xplor acquisition.
+Momence publishes three tiers: Basic at $0 a month (with a 5% operator platform fee plus a 4% client fee per booking), Pro at $60 a month (2.5% operator platform fee), and Custom at $199 a month (0% platform fee).
+On top of whichever tier, standard card processing applies at roughly 3.9% + $0.30 per US online transaction (about 2.5% + 20p in the UK) — that is the gross processing rate, not a markup.
+The right way to read Momence's cost is per-tier platform fee plus processing.
+Worked scenario: a 3-instructor reformer studio doing $200,000 a year in online bookings on Momence Pro ($60/mo = $720/yr) would also pay a 2.5% platform fee (about $5,000/yr) plus processing, while on Junocal Studio at $29/mo the studio pays roughly $350 a year plus Stripe's standard processing directly, with no platform fee.
+The subscription gap is modest; the per-booking platform fee is the structural cost differential, and it compounds with billings volume.
+For a studio doing $500,000 a year, the 2.5% platform fee alone is about $12,500 a year.
+Worth noting: Momence's pricing pages have been moving since the Clubessential acquisition.
 The numbers above are based on the published rates as of mid-2026 and may have moved by the time you read this — check the current Momence pricing page and re-run the worked scenario.

 Who should choose which